Jabez Tunnicliff

-Rev. Jabez Tunnicliff (7 February 1809 – 15 June 1865) was a minister of the General Baptist Church in England.
+Reverend Jabez Tunnicliff (7 February 1809 – 15 June 1865) was a minister of the General Baptist Church in England.
 He was the founder of the Band of Hope temperance movement.

 Life and family

 Jabez Tunnicliff was born on 7 February 1809, the second surviving son of John Tunnicliff.
 Of 22 children, only Jabez, his older brother William, and six of their sisters survived to adulthood.
 His father was a boot and shoe maker in Wolverhampton.

 He was apprenticed at age 13 to learn japanning, and used this skill to support himself as a painter and decorator in some pastoral situations.
 While still apprenticed, he secretly married Mary Ann, a young lady in the church he attended.
 Theirs was a good marriage, but their youth made it financially difficult, and this hindered his church work.

-Jabez Tunnicliff died at 2:45 p.m. on Thursday, 15 June 1865.
-His funeral was the following Sunday at Burmantofts Cemetery, with an estimated 15,000 people present.
+Jabez Tunnicliff died at 2:45 p.m. on Thursday, 15 June 1865, aged 56.
+His funeral was the following Sunday at Burmantofts Cemetery, Leeds, with an estimated 15,000 people present.
 The Leeds Express for 25 June 1865 reports that about 1,100 temperance supporters walked through the town following the coffin.